-Most people are introduced to orchids through phalaenopsis orchids.
-These are the thick-leaved plants with elegant, arching sprays of blooms that can be seen in so many design magazines and sitting on coffee tables across America.
+Most people are introduced to orchids through phalaenopsis orchids—a good beginner's orchid.
+These are thick-leaved plants with elegant, arching sprays of blooms that can be seen in so many design magazines and sitting on coffee tables across America.

 Phalaenopsis are rewarding plants.
 They are not demanding and, in the right conditions, they will display showy blooms for months.
 Successful growth means finding the right balance between humidity, temperature, light, and air flow.

 There are about 60 true species of phalaenopsis; they are native to tropical Asian countries including the Philippines, Borneo, Java, and elsewhere.
 These plants have been extensively hybridized, and there are thousands of phalaenopsis hybrids, ranging from the stark, classic white hybrid (often called a moth orchid) to jewel-like miniatures with clouds of yellow and candy pink blooms.

 Phalaenopsis typically bloom in the late winter or early spring.
 Their long-lasting flowers are held on arching branches and open successively.
 A single multi-branching flower spike can have more than 20 flowers.
 Individual phalaenopsis flowers can last for weeks.